E2 VIsa Buyers Target South Florida Businesses

 E2 Visa Applicants May Invest Their Human Capital

-E2 Visa applicants who for whatever reason will own less than 50 percent of the business must demonstrate that they will have operational control of the business in order for the Visa to be granted.
+E2 Visa applicants who will own less than 50 percent of the business must demonstrate that they will have operational control of the business in order for the Visa to be granted.
 The E2 Visa applicant must be employed by the business in an executive or managerial capacity.
 Unskilled candidates would not qualify, so the E2 Visa applicant must convince the immigration authorities that they are highly skilled and will play an instrumental role in the operations of the business.
 This clearly is a more difficult hill to climb for most E2 Visa applicants, so an E2 Visa buyer without the funds to purchase should be viewed with extreme caution.

 The E2 Visa Can Make Dreams Come True